thenu97/story_poem_generator/README.md

 ### Proposal

 I decided to create a Story & Poem Generator with a Microservice architecture.
 My application will have 4 services not including Jenkins, Managed MYSQL db, Nginx server, Ansible Server and Docker Swarm.
 + Service 1 of my project is essentially the front-end where the stories and poems are displayed.
 + Service 2 and 3 will be services that generate the random theme and character name.
 + Service 4 is the back-end that decides between whether the user gets a "story" or a "poem".
 + I will be using Ansible as a way to stage all my environments, prepare them to run my services and deploy the docker swarm.
-+ I will use Jenkins to build a testing and deployment pipeline using Jenkinsfile that will be triggered using Git/Github webhook
++ I will use Jenkins to build a testing and deployment pipeline using Jenkinsfile that will be triggered using Git/Github webhook.
-+ Nginx will be used as a Reverse Proxy to load balance all my services running on Docker Swarm
++ Nginx will be used as a Reverse Proxy to load balance all my services running on Docker Swarm.

 ### Wireframes